You can send money overseas through internet banking for business using either a telegraphic transfer or an international direct credit.

 If you want to pay someone or send money to an overseas account quickly, this is the fastest way to do it.
 You just need to be aware, that with a telegraphic transfer, unlike an international direct credit, the bank at the other end of the transfer may also deduct fees, so the full amount you send may not be credited to the recipient’s account.

-Money should arrive in the account you’re sending it to within two to three business days, although the final delivery time is up to the receiving bank.
+Money should arrive in the account you’re sending it to within one to three business days, although the final delivery time is up to the receiving bank.

 The other banks involved in processing the transfer may also deduct fees, so the full amount you send may not be credited to the recipient’s account.
 See our fees.